hyperledger/fabric/docs/source/build_network.rst

 The build your first network (BYFN) scenario provisions a sample Hyperledger Fabric network consisting of two organizations, each maintaining two peer nodes.
-It also will deploy a "Solo" ordering service by default, though other ordering service implementations are available.
+It also will deploy a Raft ordering service by default.

 Install prerequisites
 ---------------------